saifalbaghdadi/Emotion-detection/README.md

 - Compile the model using `Adam` Optimizer and categorical cross entropy loss function.
-- Training the model for 15 epochs and then Evaluating the model as well as saving the model Weights in `.h5` Values
+- Training the model for 15 epochs and then Evaluating the model as well as saving the model Weights in `.h5` Values.
 - Saving the model as `JSON` string.
 - Creating a Class in a separate file to reload the model and its weights to make predictions and return the probabilities of each emotion.